HomeSite Map

 August 19th saw The Beatles begin their first American tour at the Cow Palace in San Francisco, California.
 This 25 date tour, which featured "If I Fell" throughout, hit many US hot spots, such as Las Vegas, the Hollywood Bowl in Los Angeles, Red Rocks Amphitheater in Denver, the Olympia Stadium in Detroit, three Canadian dates and finally Dallas, Texas on September 18th.
 Interestingly, in order to add some punch to the performance of the song, Ringo opted to incorporate his trademark hi-hat sizzle (such as throughout the song "A Hard Day's Night") to the final verse.

 October 9th saw the beginning of the highly-anticipated British tour, which also included "If I Fell."
-This tour landed in Bradford, London, Liverpool, Brighton and even three nights in Scotland before finishing up in Bristol on November 10th.
+This tour landed in Bradford, London, Liverpool, Brighton and even three nights in Scotland before finishing up at Colston Hall in Bristol on November 10th.
 By this time their next album "Beatles For Sale" was being prepared for release, so they diverted their attention to songs on that disc, retiring "If I Fell" from their repertoire forever.

 Conclusion